Food Marketing in Schools

 Food Marketing in Schools fact sheet:

-The WellSAT is a quantitative assessment tool to score and help improve local School Wellness Policies, including policies on food marketing in schools.
+The Wellness School Assessment Tool (WellSAT) is a quantitative assessment tool to help school districts score and improve their Local School Wellness Policies, including policies on food marketing in schools.
+Further, the corresponding WellSAT Practice tool (formerly known as WellSAT-I) helps districts evaluate their implementation of specific practices.
 Since 2010, this measure has been used by thousands of people across the country, representing school districts from every state.